davidwisch/physicscode/site/gettingstarted/index.markdown

 # Getting Started

-This guide provides examples of coding techniques usefull in an undergraduate physics program.
-This guide is officially supports three programming laguages ([Python](http://www.python.org/), [C++](http://en.wikipedia.org/wiki/C%2B%2B), and [Fortran (90/95)](http://en.wikipedia.org/wiki/Fortran)) as well as [Mathematica](http://www.wolfram.com/).
-You will need to install one of these in order to effectivly use the examples in thie guide.
+This guide provides examples of coding techniques useful in an undergraduate physics program.
+This guide is officially supports three programming languages ([Python](http://www.python.org/), [C++](http://en.wikipedia.org/wiki/C%2B%2B), and [Fortran (90/95)](http://en.wikipedia.org/wiki/Fortran)) as well as [Mathematica](http://www.wolfram.com/).
+You will need to install one of these in order to effectively use the examples in this guide.
 See the pages below for help.

 ## Python
 [http://www.python.org](http://www.python.org)